SURGroup/UQpy/docs/source/runmodel_doc.rst

 :py:mod:`UQpy` imports the ``model_script`` and executes the object defined by ``model_object_name``.
 The ``model_object`` can be structured such that it accepts one sample at a time or accepts an array/list of samples all at once.
 The ``model_object`` may be a class or a function.
-If the ``model_object`` is a class, the quantity of interest must be stored as an attribute of the class called ``qoi``.
+If the ``model_object`` is a class, the quantity of interest must be stored as an attribute of the class called :py:attr:`qoi`.
 If the model object is a function, it must return the quantity of interest after execution.

 Details for ``model_script`` can be found in the Section entitled :ref:`Files & Scripts Used by RunModel`.